Sendra-labs/.github/profile/README.md

 ## Architecture Overview

-Sendra Labs is structured around four interoperable layers—Intelligence, Execution, Accounting, and Social—each built as an independent module but designed to work together seamlessly.
+Sendra Labs is structured around four interoperable layers: Intelligence, Execution, Accounting, and Social.
+Each built as an independent module but designed to work together seamlessly.

 ```mermaid
 graph TB